HSC CLI Module

 HTTP Redirects

-Note that HTTP redirects are treated as a warning to make the user aware of the correct or new location (cf. Issue 244).
+Note that HSC treats HTTP redirects as a warning to make the user aware of the correct or new location (cf. Issue 244).
 Some HSC reports contain the respective location.

 --httpErrorCodes (optional)